philc/book-notes/four thousand weeks - oliver burkeman.md

     * "In order to be a source of true fulfillment, a good hobby probably *should* feel a little embarrassing;
       that's a sign you're doing it for its own sake, rather than for some socially sanctioned outcome."
 * Staying on the bus (chap 11)
   * Patience is often felt to be disturbingly passive.
-But as society accelerates, patience often become sa form of power, because few are able to wield htis virtue and achieve the long-run outcomes it enables.
+But as society accelerates, patience often becomes a form of power, because few are able to wield this virtue and achieve the long-run outcomes it enables.
   * "In a world geared for hurry, the capacity to resist the urge to hurry -- to allow things to take the time they take -- is a way to gain purchase on the world, to do the work that counts, and to derive satisfaction from the doing itself."